Pharmacy Benefit Managers: Mystery Middlemen Managing Your Prescription Drugs

 Other states are doing a much better job monitoring and controlling PBMs and have saved consumers and tax payers hundreds of millions of dollars.

 To urge RI policymakers to take action, please sign this petition.

 In between most patients and healthcare providers are middlemen health insurers (“payers”) who take money from patients, pay some to healthcare providers, and keep some for themselves.
-These multiple payers cause the United States to spend about twice per capita what other industrialized nations with “single payer” spend and they get better universal healthcare.
+These multiple payers cause the U.S. to spend about twice per capita what other industrialized nations with “single payer” spend for better universal healthcare.

 In the middle of payers, patients and pharmacies, there are Pharmacy Benefit Managers (PBMs).